Approximately Strongly Regular Graphs: Examples

 If $n=2m+1$ is odd, then there is only one choice for $Q$ up to isomorphism.
 The set of nonsingular points $\< x \>$ splits into two parts of sizes $\frac12 q^m (q^m+\eps)$ for $\eps \in \{ -1, 1\}$.
 Here $\eps$ depends on $Q(x)$ being a (nonzero) square or a nonsquare.
 Let $NO^{\eps\perp}_{n,q}$ denote the graph with one of the parts as vertices, two vertices $x,y$ adjacent when they are orthogonal, that is $B(x, y) = 0$.
 We identify $\eps=1$ with $+$ and $\eps=-1$ with $-$, so we write $NO^{+\perp}_{n,q}$ and $NO^{-\perp}_{n,q}$.
 In \cite{BvM} these graphs are called $NO^{\eps\perp}_n(q)$ for $q \in \{ 3, 5 \}$.

 The automorphism group of $NO^{\eps\perp}_{n,q}$ acts transitively on cliques of a given size as the corresponding orthogonal group acts transitively on tuples of pairwise orthogonal points of the same type.
-A $k$-regular graph $\Gamma$ of order $v$ is {\it edge-regular} with parameters $(v, k, \lambda)$ if each pair of adjacent vertices lies in exactly $\lambda$ triangles.
 In particular, $NO^{\eps\perp}_{n,q}$ is edge-regular with parameters

 For $q=3,5$, the graph $NO^{\eps\perp}_{n,q}$ is strongly regular with $\mu = \frac12 q^{m-1} (q^{m-1}-\eps)$.
 Standard counting for quadratic forms shows that

 Hence, for fixed $n$ and $q \rightarrow \infty$, the graph $NO^{\eps\perp}_{n,q}$ is approximately strongly regular with $\sigma \leq (1+o(1))q^{m-1}$.